laminlabs/lamin-blog/docs/perturbench.md

 | Jiang24            | Genetic           | 1,628,476 cells | [^jiang24]     |
 | OP3                | Chemical          | 298,087 cells   | [^szalata24]   |

 These datasets originate from different labs, use different experimental protocols, and were originally stored in different formats: some as Seurat objects, others as `.h5ad` files.
-Getting them into a state where ML models can train on them requires substantial data wrangling: format conversion, quality control, normalization, metadata harmonization, and the construction of meaningful train/val/test splits.
+Getting them into a state where ML models can be trained on them requires substantial data wrangling: format conversion, quality control, normalization, metadata harmonization, and the construction of meaningful train/val/test splits.

-The original PerturBench codebase hosts processed datasets on [HuggingFace](https://huggingface.co/datasets/altoslabs/perturbench/tree/main) as gzipped `.h5ad` files.
+The original PerturBench codebase hosts processed datasets on [Hugging Face](https://huggingface.co/datasets/altoslabs/perturbench/tree/main) as gzipped `.h5ad` files.
 But these files alone don't tell you how the processing was done, what changed between versions, or how the train/val/test splits relate to the processed data.

 ## The datasets in LaminDB

 The [`altoslabs/perturbench`](https://lamin.ai/altoslabs/perturbench) database captures the entire curation and split-building pipeline with full data lineage.
 Here's what's inside:

-- **Raw data ingestion.** We ingested all raw datasets from the PerturBench publication: registering them as LaminDB artifacts with URLs pointing to their original sources (e.g. Zenodo).
+- **Raw data ingestion.** We ingested all raw datasets from the PerturBench publication by registering them as LaminDB artifacts with URLs pointing to their original sources (e.g. Zenodo).
 - **Curation transforms.** The PerturBench team developed dedicated curation notebooks (prefixed with `curate_`), handling format conversion, scRNA-seq preprocessing with scanpy, and metadata harmonization.
 We registered these notebooks as LaminDB transforms, linking them to their input and output artifacts to establish full lineage.
 - **ML split construction.** The train/val/test splits from PerturBench's GitHub [repo](https://github.com/altoslabs/perturbench/tree/main/notebooks/neurips2025) were built through additional notebooks, which were also registered as transforms.
 For example, the Frangieh21 and Jiang24 splits were generated from the `build_jiang24_frangieh21_splits.ipynb` [notebook](https://lamin.ai/altoslabs/perturbench/transform/AdHN7pqkuP5J).
 Splits are stored as `.csv` artifacts linked to their corresponding processed datasets.